 6. Always be ready for a great verbal pitch

 In certain cases, you might be asked to deliver your sales strategy without any Powerpoint presentations.
 How would you prepare for this eventuality?

 One good way would be to internalize your written presentation.
 Practice delivering your sales pitch without any slides, animation, etc.

 It would also be a good idea to find some commonly asked questions and your answers.
 In general, no-slide presentations are ice breakers and quite effective in starting conversations.

 Set not more than 3-5 pieces of your agenda to stay focused.

-A lot of sales folks are mistaken into believing that the more people you please, the more sales you make.
-Sales is far from people-pleasing.
+The sales process is far from people-pleasing.
 While you may wanna offer a hitting solution to the problem, focusing on solving all the problems may not work.

 So instead of catering to every problem, specify the problem you want to address and customize the solution as per the audience.

 8. Be specific